MRI Pelvis - CAM 714

 • Severe tenderness to palpation over the entire abdomen

-• Complications of diverticulitis with severe abdominal pain or severe tenderness or mass, not responding to antibiotic treatment (prior imaging study is not required for diverticulitis diagnosis)
+• Complications of diverticulitis (diagnosed either clinically or by imaging) with severe abdominal pain or severe tenderness or mass, not responding to antibiotic treatment)

-• For pelvic pain due to a suspected occult, spigelian, or incisional hernia when physical exam and prior imaging (ultrasound AND CT) are non-diagnostic or equivocal26,27,28,29 and limited to the pelvis
+• For pelvic pain due to a suspected occult, spigelian, or incisional hernia when physical exam and prior imaging (ultrasound AND CT) are non-diagnostic or equivocal and limited to the pelvis

-• Hernia with suspected complications, such as strangulation or incarceration, based on physical exam (guarding, rebound) or prior imaging30 (CT preferred)
+• Hernia with suspected complications, such as strangulation or incarceration, and CT is inconclusive, contraindicated or cannot be performed

-• Suspected athletic pubalgia (sports hernia) in a patient with persistent groin pain that occurs with exertion, who has not responded to conservative treatment for four weeks, when other imaging is inconclusive31,32
+• Suspected athletic pubalgia (sports hernia) in a patient with persistent groin pain that occurs with exertion, who has not responded to conservative treatment for four weeks, when prior imaging (ultrasound or CT) is inconclusive

-• Deep pelvic hernia is suspected (obturator, sciatic or perineal) (does not require US first but this type of hernia needs to be specified in notes)33
+• Deep pelvic hernia is suspected (obturator, sciatic or perineal) (does not require US first but this type of hernia needs to be specified in notes)

 • Initial evaluation of suspicious mass/tumor of the bones, muscles or soft tissues of the pelvis found on an imaging study, and needing clarification, or found by physical exam and after X-ray or ultrasound is completed

-• Evaluation of suspected fracture and/or injury when initial imaging is completed or for confirmed stress (fatigue) fracture for “return to play” evaluation34
+• Evaluation of suspected fracture and/or injury when initial imaging is completed or for confirmed stress (fatigue) fracture for “return to play” evaluation10

-• For evaluation of known or suspected aseptic/avascular necrosis of hip(s) after completion of initial X-ray35
+• For evaluation of known or suspected aseptic/avascular necrosis of hip(s) after completion of initial X-ray11

-• Known or suspected sacroiliitis (infectious or inflammatory) after completion of x-ray36 and rheumatologic workup
+• Known or suspected sacroiliitis (infectious or inflammatory) after completion of X-ray and rheumatologic workup12

-• Sacroiliac Joint Dysfunction (after initial X-ray) when there is:36
+• Sacroiliac joint dysfunction (after initial X-ray) when there is:13

-• To confirm involvement in symptomatic patients with known tumor
+• Confirm involvement in symptomatic patients with known tumor

-• To assess extent of injuries in the setting of pelvic trauma
+• Assess extent of injuries in the setting of pelvic trauma

-• To exclude the presence of masses in patients with unilateral changes, or inconclusive or abnormal findings on EMG when there are persistent symptoms
+• Exclude the presence of masses in patients with unilateral changes, or inconclusive or abnormal findings on EMG when there are persistent symptoms

-• For evaluation when lumbar spine MRI is suspicious or indeterminate
+• Evaluation when lumbar spine MRI is suspicious or indeterminate

-• For suspicion of pudendal neuralgia in the setting of chronic pelvic pain with genital numbness and erectile dysfunction when other causes have been ruled out (see Background regarding diagnosis)39
+• Suspicion of pudendal neuralgia in the setting of chronic pelvic pain with genital numbness and erectile dysfunction when other causes have been ruled out (see Background regarding diagnosis)15

-• For suspicion of meralgia paresthetica when prior testing is inconclusive (diagnostic nerve block; electrodiagnostic testing; AND somatosensory evoked potentials)40,41
+• Suspicion of meralgia paresthetica when prior testing is inconclusive (diagnostic nerve block; electrodiagnostic testing; AND somatosensory evoked potentials)16

 • Persistent pain:

-• For evaluation of persistent pain unresponsive to four (4) weeks of conservative treatment received within the past six (6) months
+• Evaluation of persistent pain unresponsive to four weeks of conservative treatment received within the past six months

-• For suspected piriformis syndrome after failure of 4 weeks conservative treatment42
+• Suspected piriformis syndrome after failure of four weeks conservative treatment17

-• For evaluation of both hips when the patient meets hip MRI guidelines (X-ray + persistent pain unresponsive to conservative treatment) for both the right and left hip, Pelvis MRI is the preferred study.
+• Evaluation of both hips when the patient meets hip MRI guidelines (X-ray + persistent pain unresponsive to conservative treatment) for both the right and left hip, Pelvis MRI is the preferred study.

 • If labral tear is suspected due to a positive anterior impingement sign or posterior impingement sign, then bilateral hip MRIs are the preferred studies (not Pelvis MRI)